 - Section 1.
 The North Park Planning Committee has been formed and recognized by the City Council to work with and to make recommendations to the City Council, Planning Commission, City staff, and other governmental agencies on land use matters, specifically concerning the preparation of, adoption of, implementation of, or amendment to, the General Plan or a land use plan when a plan relates to the North Park community boundaries.
-The planning group also advises on other land use matters as requested by the City or other governmental agency as detailed in Council Policy 600-24, Article II: Purpose of Community Planning Groups and General Provisions.
+The planning group also advises on other land use matters as requested by the City or other governmental agency as detailed in Council Policy 600-24.
 The NPPC may work with the City, other governmental agencies, or other organizations or individuals on issues not specifically stated in these operating procedures. - Section 2.
 In reviewing individual development projects, the NPPC should focus such review on conformance with the Land Development Code, and the adopted Community Plan and/or the General Plan.
+In order to be considered as part of the City's development review process, NPPC project review recommendations, if any, shall be submitted to the City within seven calendar days of the planning group taking action.
 Preliminary comments on projects may be submitted to the City during the project review process.
-Whenever possible, the formal planning group recommendation should be submitted no later than the end of the public review period offered by the environmental review process.
-Upon receipt of plans for projects with substantive revisions, the planning group may choose to rehear the project and may choose to provide a subsequent formal recommendation to the City.
+Whenever possible, the formal planning group NPPC recommendation should be submitted no later than the end of the public review period offered by the environmental review process.
+Upon receipt of plans for projects with substantive revisions, the planning group NPPC may choose to rehear the project and may choose to provide a subsequent formal recommendation to the City.